 - Is there something worse that could be happening to me right now?

-- How will this event affect my life 5 years from now?
+- How will this event affect my life five years from now?

-In RR, you select a special relaxation trigger which could be a word, phrase, thought, prayer, or even a body movement.
+In RR, you select a special relaxation trigger that could be a word, phrase, thought, prayer or even a body movement.
 This relaxation trigger is then repeated over and over again during moments of stress.
 This process slows down your thoughts and decreases your body’s response to stress.
 Try to focus all your thoughts on the relaxation trigger as this redirects the focus of your brain.

-Some variations of RR include visualization, yoga, meditation, and Tai Chi.
+Some variations of RR include visualization, yoga, meditation and tai chi.
 What all of these share in common is that they change which part of your brain becomes active.
-The Relaxation Response also overlaps with, or can be combined with, other techniques such as progressive muscle relaxation and breathing exercises.
+The relaxation response also overlaps with, or can be combined with, other techniques like progressive muscle relaxation and breathing exercises.

-Much like the other techniques mentioned, the Relaxation Response requires practice during calm states in order to be effective during times of stress.
+Much like the other techniques mentioned, the relaxation response requires practice during calm states to be effective during times of stress.

 It’s also worth mentioning that your lifestyle might benefit from change if you’re under a lot of pressure.
 Here are some day-to-day things you can do to decrease your overall stress levels:

-- Get plenty of sleep – Around 7-8 hours a day seems best.
+- Get plenty of sleep: Around seven to eight hours a day seems best

-- Get regular exercise.
-Even just walking 10-15 minutes a day can help clear your head.
+- Get regular exercise: Even just walking 10 to 15 minutes a day can help clear your head

 If you start to feel that stress is interfering with your activities of daily living, you probably should consult with your doctor or a mental health care practitioner.
 Some signs that you might need professional advice are: